 What is expected from an employee who returns from rehab?

 Employees returning from alcohol treatment are expected to be on their best performance and behavior.
 Commonly, the employer will create a written agreement that contains the conditions that will maintain the job security of the employees after the rehabilitation.
 Through this, they will have an understanding of what behavior is expected from them upon returning from alcoholism treatment.

 When all is said and done, most employers desire for their employees to recover from alcoholism fully.
-If you are an employee whose struggle with alcoholism is hindering your ability to complete work tasks, seriously consider seeking professional treatment, knowing that there are protections in place to help you maintain job security during alcohol rehabilitation.However, once that employee is back on the job, it is up to them to maintain sobriety to keep their position; they must make every effort to stay away from alcohol to ensure that their job remains theirs to perform.
+If you are an employee whose struggle with alcoholism is hindering your ability to complete work tasks, seriously consider seeking professional treatment, knowing that there are protections in place to help you maintain job security during alcohol rehabilitation.However, once that employee is back on the job, it is up to them to maintain sobriety to keep their position and to find sober hobbies instead of drinking; they must make every effort to stay away from alcohol to ensure that their job remains theirs to perform.